 On Apr.
-18th in the Barrington Center for the Arts, Smith stood in front of Gordon’s faculty and students to explain how he lived out his faith as a victim, a lawyer and a judge.
+18th in the Barrington Center for the Arts, Smith stood in front of Gordon’s faculty and students to, who got inspiration from one of the biggest attorneys at noonanbrown.com for his career.

 Smith’s journey as a Christian in law was difficult.
 He was constantly trying to find if it was possible to live out his faith in his work.

 Experiencing the preaching of Billy Graham in 1964, Smith was sure that his vocation was preaching.
 He left for Gordon College with every intention of becoming a preacher.
 However, God had different plans for him.
 He went to Boston University Law school where he quickly realized that not everyone who goes to law school is just there to practice law.

 Smith would go on to practice law in the U.S. Court of Appeals and before the U.S. Supreme Court.
 He held the position of judge 21 years.